vds279/DiDaC/README.md

 ## Acknowledgements

 Lot of sources have influenced me and the code.

-These include YouTube creators such as BlueFeverSoftware, especially through his "Vice" Chess Engine series, where he discussed extensively how to implement the optimizations as well as live demos of playing it against other engines through WinBoard (which helped me a lot!).
-Next comes the "Wukong.JS" series by Maksim Korzh.
-This pretty much provided the entire skeleton for my project, saving me countless hours of work, although it was in a different Javascript language.
-I've cited sources from Chess Programming Wiki (e.g. their pseudocode for Quiescence search) as well as StackExchange threads throughout my code (citations usually start as "Adapted/Inspired from..." etc).
+My engine is almost entirely copied (with some of my own comments) from Wukong.c by Maksim Korzh.
+This pretty much provided the entire skeleton, and I made few of my own changes to the PSTs and Material Values and hence the evaluation function based on sources from Chess Programming Wiki (e.g. their pseudocode for Quiescence search) as well as StackExchange threads throughout my code (citations usually start as "Adapted/Inspired from..." etc).
+Lastly, I was introduced to the idea of using XBoard by the Youtube creator BlueFeverSoftware through his "Vice" Chess Engine series, where he discussed extensively how to implement the optimizations as well as live demos of playing it against other engines.

 ## Citations

+Main Citation:
 1. Korzh, M. (2021).
+Wukong: Modular & didactic UCI chess engine written by Code Monkey King.
+Ukraine: GitHub; [accessed May 1, 2023]. [https://github.com/maksimKorzh/wukong]

+Additional Sources:
+1. Korzh, M. (2021).
 Playlists Chess Programming.
 YouTube.
 Retrieved May 1, 2023, from [https://www.youtube.com/playlist?list=PLmN0neTso3JyHz4YvcQrfS7pd9pC_BFBc]
 2. Allbert, R. (2013).
 Playlists [YouTube channel].
 YouTube.
 Retrieved May 1, 2023, from [https://www.youtube.com/playlist?list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg]
 3. Korzh, M. (2021).
 Wukong JS: Didactic javascript chess engine.
 Ukraine: GitHub; [accessed May 1, 2023]. (https://github.com/maksimKorzh/wukongJS)
-4. Korzh, M. (2021).
-Wukong: Modular & didactic UCI chess engine written by Code Monkey King.
-Ukraine: GitHub; [accessed May 1, 2023]. [https://github.com/maksimKorzh/wukong]
-5. Allbert, R. (2013).
+4. Allbert, R. (2013).
 Vice: Repo for the Vice chess engine series on YouTube.
 GitHub; accessed May 1, 2023. [https://github.com/bluefeversoft/vice/tree/main].